Sharron Backus: UCLA

 Backus began her coaching career at UCLA in 1975.
 She was the head softball coach at UCLA for 23 years from 1975 to 1997 and led the Bruins to nine national championships.

 Backus was hired as a part-time coach by Judith Holland, UCLA senior associate athletic director.
 Holland recalled, "I had seen her play, and she was probably one of the best shortstops who ever played the game."
-Backus was a physical education teacher at a high school in Anaheim, California when she was hired by UCLA and kept her teaching job for the first couple years after being hired at UCLA.
+Backus was a physical education teacher at Western High School in Anaheim, California when she was hired by UCLA and kept her teaching job for the first couple years after being hired at UCLA.
 Backus taught in Anaheim in the mornings and drove to UCLA for practice and games in the afternoon.
 Holland recalled that UCLA paid Backus about $1,500 year as a part-time coach, "and I don't think the money even paid for her gas."

 In Backus's first three years at UCLA, the team struggled.
-Between 1975 and 1977, UCLA compiled a record of 44-20.
+Between 1975 and 1977, UCLA compiled a record of 44–20.
 In the formative years of the program, the Bruins played at city parks, where they were "often bumped from fields by recreational softball leagues."
 Backus moved her team to the UCLA intramural field, but it was not until 1980 that her team got its own field.

-In 1978, the Bruins won their first national softball championship with a 31-3 record.
+In 1978, the Bruins won their first national softball championship with a 31–3 record.
 After women's softball became an NCAA sport in 1982, Backus's teams won six of the first nine NCAA softball tournaments.
-In all, Backus led UCLA to eight NCAA tournament championships (in addition to the 1978 pre-NCAA championship) in 1982 (33-7-2), 1984 (45-6-1), 1985 (41-9), 1988 (53-8), 1989 (48-4), 1990 (62-7), 1992 (54-2), and 1995 (50-6).
+In all, Backus led UCLA to eight NCAA tournament championships (in addition to the 1978 pre-NCAA championship) in 1982 (33–7–2), 1984 (45–6–1), 1985 (41–9), 1988 (53–8), 1989 (48–4), 1990 (62–7), 1992 (54–2), and 1995 (50–6).

-From 1988 to 1990, the Bruins won three consecutive NCAA championships and compiled a record of 163-19.
+From 1988 to 1990, the Bruins won three consecutive NCAA championships and compiled a record of 163–19.
 Backus's success led the Los Angeles Times in 1990 to compare Backus to UCLA's legendary basketball coach John Wooden:"When you talk about UCLA dynasties, you start with John Wooden, who coached the men's basketball team to 10 NCAA titles.
 But Backus has built a dynasty of her own. ...
 In total, the Bruins have won seven national titles, finished second twice and third twice in Backus' 15 seasons."